NLP & Intelligent Text Systems

 Ongoing dataset refinement

-Human Review Is Used When:
+Human Review Triggers

 Automation increases gradually, not recklessly.

-Traced to source text
+Outputs traced to source text

 Black-box text decisions are unacceptable in enterprise contexts.

-Assesses training data bias
+Training data bias assessment

-Monitors output distributions
+Monitoring of output distributions

-Restricts use cases where risk is unacceptable
+Scope restricted where risk is unacceptable

 Versioning